Applying for ATP funds

-In Cycle I (Spring 2014) ATP grants were competitively awarded based on the scoring criteria above.
-The ATP was divided into three competitive funding opportunities – a statewide competition for all communities, which chose projects first; a competition for only small cities and rural regions, and a competition for large urban regions.
+The ATP is divided into three competitive funding opportunities – a statewide competition for all communities, which chose projects first; a competition for only small cities and rural regions, and a competition for large urban regions.

 - Statewide competition – 50% of funding went to projects in any size community to be competitively awarded by the California Transportation Commission on a statewide basis.
 At least 25% required to benefit disadvantaged communities.
 In Cycle 1 (2014), at least 40% was required to be awarded to Safe Routes to School projects but there is no set-aside in later cycles.